DOC

 Outdoor seating: A handful of sidewalk tables in fair weather

-Best Seat: Not a bad seat in the house, but the outside tables are lovely on a warm evening
+Best Seat: Not a bad seat in the house, but the outside tables are particularly lovely on a warm evening

 Corkage: $20 per 750 mL